Looking for a real challenge?

 Next up we have the bench press which hits our arms, chest, and shoulders.
-Pressing is another key movement which strengthens the muscles on the front of the upper body including the largest muscle on the arm: the triceps.
+Pressing is another key movement that strengthens the muscles on the front of the upper body including the largest muscle on the arm: the triceps.
 The shoulders are an important joint we use every single day for carrying and pushing, so the bench press trains you to properly engage the correct muscles to become more capable in the associated movements.

-Lastly, we have the bent over row.
-Again due to hunching and posture our shoulders can become rounded forward and leave us open to shoulder problems.
+Lastly, we have the bent-over row.
+Again due to hunching and posture, our shoulders can become rounded forward and leave us open to shoulder problems.
 Not to mention, many of us hit the gym and do a lot of work on the front of the body as that’s what we can see in the mirror but never really do much for the back.
-An imbalance of pressing to pushing movements can not only leave us at greater risk for injury, but also mean that we’re missing out on vital progress for looking better.
-The bent over row is included to again hit the lower back as well as the upper back and biceps to even out the volume from the bench press.
+An imbalance of pressing to pushing movements can not only leave us at greater risk for injury but also mean that we’re missing out on vital progress for looking better.
+The bent-over row is included to again hit the lower back as well as the upper back and biceps to even out the volume from the bench press.

 When should I do this workout?

 Now, because this workout is so intense, you can’t do it that often.
 The 300 rep full body workout is designed for people who might be only able to hit the gym once or twice a week.
-This workout is absolutely perfect for those who have a busy schedule and so need to get the most out of each workout.
+This workout is perfect for those who have a busy schedule and so need to get the most out of each workout.
 It hits every area of your fitness to leave no stone unturned.

-Because of its inclusiveness, you can also use this as a measure of your fitness every now and again.
+Because of its inclusiveness, you can also use this as a measure of your fitness now and again.
 For instance, if you’re starting a new program and want to know how effective it is, you could do this workout before starting the program and then again after 3 months.
 If you can use heavier weights, rest for less time, or feel less fatigued by the end of the workout, then you know that the program’s working.
-If you end up doing less or not being able to keep up with your old numbers, then the program clearly isn’t suited for you.
+If you end up doing less or not being able to keep up with your old numbers, then the program isn’t suited for you.

 What is RPE?

 RPE stands for Rate of Perceived Exertion and simply refers to the intensity that you think you’re working out.
-The scale starts at 0 (completely sedentary, not challenging in the slightest, basically asleep) all the way up to 10 (this is the most intense I can go, if I go any harder I’m going to puke).
+The scale starts at 0 (completely sedentary, not challenging in the slightest, basically asleep) and up to 10 (this is the most intense I can go, if I go any harder I’m going to puke).
 Each exercise has an RPE described below so you know roughly what weight you should use.
-If you start with a weight and it’s too easy or too hard, then adjust for the remaining sets.
+If you start with weight and it’s too easy or too hard, then adjust for the remaining sets.

 The more you do this workout and the stronger/more capable you become, the RPE will slowly fall.
-For instance, 4 sets of 10 reps for the squat with 75kg might be an RPE of 8 when you first do the workout, but by the third or fourth time it might be easier and slip down to an RPE of 7 or 6.
+For instance, 4 sets of 10 reps for the squat with 75kg might be an RPE of 8 when you first do the workout, but by the third or fourth time, it might be easier and slip down to an RPE of 7 or 6.
 This is when you know that your body has adapted to the stimulus and you need to increase the weight.
-When you find that a given weight’s RPE has slipped, increase the weight by 2.5-5kg based upon how easy you found the last weight.
+When you find that a given weight’s RPE has slipped, increase the weight by 2.5-5kg based on how easily you found the last weight.